Charles Eugene, Prince of Lambesc: French military service

 The eldest of House of Lothringen-Lambesc served as the King of France's Grand Equerry.
 Charles Eugène became Colonel and Proprietor (Chief) of the Royal Allemand-Dragoons in 1778 and was promoted to Marshal of the Camp in the French Army on 9 March 1788.
-He received the Commanders Cross of the Order of Saint Louis.
+He received the Commander's Cross of the Order of Saint Louis.

-In the early days of the French Revolution, Charles Eugène's Allemand Dragoons were an important element in the protection of the Louis' Court.
+In the early days of the French Revolution, Charles Eugène's Allemand Dragoons were an important element in the protection of Louis XVI and his Court.
 On 12 July 1789, Charles Eugène rode at the head of his dragoons across the Place of Louis XV into the Tuileries Gardens, against a mob that had gathered there and forced the group out of the garden.

-In the course of the attack, many were injured, and Charles Eugène was held popularly responsible, although no charges were filed.
+In the course of the attack, many were injured, twenty-two protesters died, and Charles Eugène was held popularly responsible, although no charges were filed.

 He defended the royal palace in the riot at the Tuileries Gardens in July 1789.
-Initially he served in the French army, but at the outset of France's wars with Austria, he picked up the Bourbon cause in Germany.
+Initially, he served in the French army, but at the outset of France's wars with Austria, he picked up the Bourbon cause in Germany.

-When hostilities between France and the Habsburgs reached a crisis point in 1791, he left his Allemand Dragoons and followed the Bourbon cause with his younger brother, Joseph, Prince of Vaudémont.
+When hostilities between France and the Habsburgs reached a crisis point in 1791, he left his Allemand Dragoons and followed the Bourbon cause with his younger brother, Joseph Louis, Prince of Lorraine-Vaudémont.